 Climbing on the magnificent Cullins' outlier on the Isle of Skye.

 The other day (about a year ago), a few of my friends and I did a tour around some of the Scottish prettiness.
 Inevitably, it had a stop on Skye, and as it's been a while since I wanted to have a closer look at its mountains, I incorporated the summit of Bla Bheinn into the itinerary.
-The lack of foothills in the area means that one has to start almost at the sea level, which could be seen as a drawback.
-But starting a day with a beach stroll is all right, I'd say.
+The lack of foothills in the area means that one has to start almost at sea level.
+It could be seen as a drawback, but beginning a day with a beach stroll is all right, I'd say.

-Bla Bheinn is a 929 m (3,048 ft) tall mountain that sits across a glen from Black Cullin on the west and overlooks Red Cullin to the north.
-Considering that Cullins are among the most scenic ridges of Scotland, you know Bla Bheinn will have an ultimate viewpoint just by looking at its position on a map.
-The only question was if the weather will cooperate, as Cullins to clouds are what neodymium magnets are to strong ferrous metals.
+Bla Bheinn is a 929 m (3,048 ft) tall mountain across a glen from Black Cullin on the west, and it overlooks Red Cullin to the north.
+Considering that Cullins are among the most scenic ridges of Scotland, I knew that Bla Bheinn is an ultimate viewpoint just by looking at its position on a map.
+The only question was if the weather would cooperate, as Cullins to clouds are what are neodymium magnets to strong ferrous metals.

-On the day of our ascent, the mountains did attract some haze.
-Yet, as we could see them from a distance, it was evident that we will be in for a treat.
+The mountains did attract some haze on the day of our ascent; yet, we could see them from a distance.
+It was evident that we would be in for a treat.

-By this time, the views were already spectacular: sea lochs in the distance blended with the foggy horizon, while the sun started making a camo pattern on the ground, based on the clouds above us.
+The views were already spectacular by this time: sea lochs in the distance blended with the foggy horizon, and the sun started making a cloud-based camo pattern on the ground.

-We decided to get up by the eastern ridge, where we got teasers for what kind of landscapes are awaiting us from the top.
+We decided to get up by the eastern ridge, where we got teasers for what kind of landscapes were awaiting us from the top.

-The ridge's edge is full of steep, sharp rocks, which are in constant dialogue with the similarily shaped mountains of Red Cullin to the north.
-And since Bla Bheinn is taller than Red Cullin, at one point, you can actually see behind them.
+The ridge's edge is full of steep, sharp rocks, which are in constant dialogue with the similarly shaped mountains of Red Cullin to the north.
+And since Bla Bheinn is taller than Red Cullin, we could see behind them at one point.

-This signaled that we must be close.
+This signalled that we must be close.
 Sure enough, we reached the summit in a moment.

-The western face of the mountain forms a steep cliff straight down, so the vistas it gives aren't too far from an airplane window.
+The mountain's western face forms a cliff straight down, so the vistas it gives aren't too far from an aeroplane window.
 And indeed, it is a place of beauty.

-The main cluster of the tallest peaks of Black Cullin was hidden in clouds.
-But you could clearly see their northern extension and the remote glen that divides them from the Red Cullin.
-Long before I planned the trip to Bla Bheinn, I browsed the map of the glen and imagined how it looks.
+The clouds hide the main cluster of the tallest peaks of Black Cullin, but we could clearly see their northern extension and the remote glen that divides them from the Red Cullin.
+Long before I planned the trip to Bla Bheinn, I browsed the map of the area and imagined how it looked.
 Seeing it from a bird's eye felt amazing.

 ...And looking in the other directions wasn't bad either.